WARTHOG

 Taxidermy

-Be decisive with your shot placement and pick a caliber with good impact power.
-When injured, warthogs have a tendency to dive headfirst into the nearest hole, making extraction quite challenging.
+Be decisive with your shot placement and pick a calibre with good impact power.
+When injured, Warthog have a tendency to dive headfirst into the nearest hole, making extraction quite challenging.

 At all costs, avoid shooting the head or neck.
 The resulting cavities are tricky to conceal.
 Use full metal jacketed bullets (solids) against small animals.